Simpletree233/ID2223_Scalable_ML/README.md

 Plus a video speech recognition: [Youtube video transcription](https://huggingface.co/spaces/WayneLinn/Cantonese_Speech_Recognition)

+SPeech to speech translation: [From Cantonese to any chosen language](https://huggingface.co/spaces/Yuyang2022/Translation_yue_to_any)

 ## Model Performance
 We used a model centric approach to improve the permance as possible under a constraint of computational resources.
 To achieve this, we modify the configurations as follows: